Information asymmetry

 Speed Kills

 Action—even without perfect information—creates momentum, which generates confidence, attracts talent, and then reveals signal.
-Speed itself isn't is relevant, but often puts out a 'Bat-Signal' that compounds with secrecy.
+Speed itself is relevant, but often puts out a 'Bat-Signal' that compounds with secrecy.

 Just Ask